nkhlmn/gore.nvim/README.md

 Categorize files quickly.

-I built this to be used alongside contemplate.nvim, which I use to quickly create files, to save the current file to a predefined location.
+I built this to be used alongside [`contemplate.nvim`](https://github.com/nkhlmn/contemplate.nvim), which I use to quickly create files, to save the current file to a predefined location.

 ## Installation